ckerr/buffy/README.md

 `add_buffer()` transfers the contents of one buffer to another.

-`add_reference()` adds a new page that embeds content that is managed outside of bfy.
+`add_reference()` adds a new page that embeds content managed outside of bfy.
 When bfy is done with the page, the unref callback passed to `add_reference()` is called.

 `add_readonly()` adds a new page that embeds read-only content.